Tinubu: I Contemplated Withdrawing From 2023 Presidential Race

 The President noted that he assumed office during a time of economic uncertainty and had to make immediate, difficult decisions, including removing the fuel subsidy.

-“On the day of my inauguration, I had to decide on something not originally in my speech, and that was the fuel subsidy removal,” he said.

-Noting that Nigeria had reached a point of no return on the issue, President Tinubu said:
+“On the day of my inauguration, I had to decide on something not originally in my speech, and that was the fuel subsidy removal,” he said, noting that Nigeria had reached a point of no return on the issue.

-“The hallmark of a great leader is the ability to make the right decision at the right time.
+President Tinubu said: “The hallmark of a great leader is the ability to make the right decision at the right time.
 That was the day I declared that the subsidy was gone.
 The following day, I was hounded and thoroughly abused in the media.
-But I stood firm, knowing it was the right thing to do for our nation’s future,” he said.
+But I stood firm, knowing it was the right thing to do for our nation’s future.”

 President Tinubu also expressed deep appreciation to Nigerians for their outpouring of goodwill and prayers as he marked his 73rd birthday.